a951racer/generator-express-rest-api-orm/README.md

 This custom Yeoman generator has been modified to accept a JSON file as input rather than interrogating the user with 1,000 questions.
 This makes it much easier to turn-and-burn when tweaking your generator.
 It also simplifies the process of creating multiple apps - you can simply copy-paste the configuration file from an existing app and edit the new file for the new app.
 Tons easier than typing in redundant data during the typical Yeoman Q&A phase.

+Also, with additional custom generators, a single input file can be used to generate a backend API as well as one or more client UIs.
+This will allow basic, yet fully functional applications to be spun up with very little effort.

 ```bash
 yo express-rest-api-orm --config=myconfig.json
 ```